LLNL/axom/src/components/shroud/docs/reference.rst

 C_this
     Name of the C object argument.
 Defauls to ``self``.
-    This is the argument name for the pointer to the object.

 CPP_this
     Name of the C++ object pointer set from the *C_this* argument.